Stranger in Chicago

-I was in Chicago for New Year’s 2015 and, luckily, I took my Leica M6 with me.
-My stay was a short 30 hour trip to attend a friend’s wedding, assuming that I don't have much time to shoot, I didn’t reach out to anyone to work with while I was visiting.
+I was in Chicago on New Year’s eve 2014, the coldest god damn time of the year to visit that city.
+My stay was a short 30 hour trip to attend a friend’s wedding, and because I assumed that I don't have much time to do anything else, I didn’t reach out to anyone to shoot with while I was visiting.